dalenewman/Transformalize/README.md

 > * **`<entities/>`**
 > * and the **`tfl.exe`** command line interface

 I use the Northwind relational database for demonstration.
-If you want to follow along, you need:
+To follow along, you need:

 * the [latest release](https://github.com/dalenewman/Transformalize/releases) of Transformalize.
 * [NorthWind](http://www.microsoft.com/en-us/download/details.aspx?id=23654) on a local instance of SQL Server